Armored Heart: L'Odeur de l'Amour

 “They fit better, too,” whined Lanri as she followed Seeker down the villa’s many corridors.

-“Is that somehow supposed to be a bad thing?” asked Seeker.
+“Is that somehow supposed to be a bad thing?”
+Asked Seeker.

 “It’s the principle of the thing!” complained Lanri.
 “These are nice, expensive repairs.
 If that… Sheep had offered to do this, I would have told her to shove her and her master’s gifts.”

-“If it were purely the principle of the thing at play here, I’d agree, Dear,” Seeker said.
+“If it were purely the principle of the thing at play here, I’d agree, dear,” Seeker said.
 “But remember that we’re several weeks’ travel from civilization, and staying on their good side is the safest way to get you back there.”
 She stopped, and leaned back, cocking her head at Lanri.
 “Besides.
 They look better on you, now.
 They suit your figure.”

 “Why, thank you,” said Lanri, briefly striking a pose for effect before the pair resumed their wandering.
 It was odd, Lanri thought.
 They were definitely wandering at random, yet the villa seemed designed to funnel people into the center of the building.